 Manila Central University

 Our Lady of Fatima University (OLFU)

 Our Lady of Fatima University (OLFU) – The year 1967, marked the auspicious beginnings of what is to become a premier educational institution in the country particularly in the field of medicine, nursing, and paramedical courses.
-It all started when Jose C. Olivares, a chemistry professor by vocation but with strong entrepreneurial spirit, and his son-in-law, Dr. Vicente M. Santos, an obstetrician, founded the Our Lady of Fatima Hospital in 1967.
+It all started when Jose C. Olivares, a chemistry professor by vocation but with a strong entrepreneurial spirit, and his son-in-law, Dr. Vicente M. Santos, an obstetrician, founded the Our Lady of Fatima Hospital in 1967.
 It soon became the primary provider of medical services to the residents of Valenzuela and its neighboring towns.
-With a vision of creating medical complex that will be a training center for competent health care providers, Mr. Olivares created the Fatima Medical Science Foundation Inc., and initially established the Our Lady of Fatima College of Nursing in 1973.
-Today it is one of the most popular destinations for Indian students to study MBBS in Philippines.
+With a vision of creating a medical complex that will be a training center for competent health care providers, Mr. Olivares created the Fatima Medical Science Foundation Inc. and initially established the Our Lady of Fatima College of Nursing in 1973.
+Today it is one of the most popular destinations for Indian students to study MBBS in the Philippines.